gvwilson/thirdbit/src/fiction/makers-return/index.md

 "Good morning, Special,"
 Dockety said,
 its voice buzzing slightly.
-"I am surprised to see you here."
+"This one is surprised to see you here."

 The tiger smiled.
 "Seems to be a common sentiment.